-- 5.7.2.
+5.7.2.
 Jury Selection.

-- A. Scope of voir dire.
+A. Scope of voir dire.

-- 1. Childers v.
+1. Childers v.
 State, 228 Ga.
 App.
 214, 215 (1997) (State may explore jurors' personal beliefs concerning domestic violence issues including: whether (1) some women want to be hit; (2) some women ask to be hit; (3) the only way to get the attention of some women is to hit them; (4) hitting, punching, or kicking someone is an acceptable way to vent anger or frustration; and (5) the State should not get involved in domestic and/or family violence situations).

-- B. Excuses for cause.
+B. Excuses for cause.

 - 1. Park v.
 State, 260 Ga.
 App.
-879 (2003) (court should have excused ex-officer who expressed strong opinions about domestic violence in the Asian community).
+879 (2003) (court should have excused ex-officer who expressed strong opinions about domestic violence in the Asian community). - 2.
+Bridges v.
+State, 314 Ga.
+395 (Ga.
+2022): In a homicide case involving a woman shooting her partner in which the defendant claimed self-defense against her abusive partner (the decedent), the court held that prospective jurors who had personal experiences with domestic violence (one who had to physically defend herself against an abusive partner and one who had both experienced domestic violence herself and had witnessed a domestic dispute between her neighbors) were properly excused for cause.

-- C. Peremptory challenge.
+C. Peremptory challenge.

-- 1. Floyd v.
+1. Floyd v.
 State, 281 Ga.
 App.
 72 (2006) (prospective juror's divorced or childless state is racially-neutral reason for exercise of peremptory strike).

-- 2. McKenzie v.
+2. McKenzie v.
 State, 294 Ga.
 App.
 376(4) (2008)(prospective juror's past experiences with domestic violence deemed gender neutral).

-- 5.7.3.
+5.7.3.
 Closing Arguments.

-- A. Victim's lack of cooperation.

-- 1. Simpson v.
+- A. Victim's lack of cooperation. - 1.
+Simpson v.
 State, 214 Ga.
 App.
 587, 588 (1994) (State may argue that domestic violence crimes are crimes against the state and that a victim's cooperation in the prosecution of such cases is not required).

-- 5.7.4.
+5.7.4.
 Verdict.

-- A. Inconsistent jury verdict.

-- 1. Amis v.
+- A. Inconsistent jury verdict. - 1.
+Amis v.
 State, 277 Ga.
 App.
 223 (2006) (Georgia does not recognize an inconsistent verdict rule, so acquittal on underlying offense of family violence battery was not ground to reverse conviction for cruelty to children in the third degree).

-- 5.7.5.
+5.7.5.
 Recusal of Trial Judge.

-- A. OCGA §15-1-8(a)(3) provides that "[n]o judge ... shall ... [s]it in any case or proceeding in which he has presided in any inferior judicature, when his ruling or decision is the subject of review, without the consent of all parties in interest."

-1. Hargrove v.
+- A. OCGA §15-1-8(a)(3) provides that "[n]o judge ... shall ... [s]it in any case or proceeding in which he has presided in any inferior judicature, when his ruling or decision is the subject of review, without the consent of all parties in interest." - 1.
+Hargrove v.
 State, 299 Ga.
 App.
-27 (2009)(the fact that the trial judge had granted the victim's request for a temporary restraining order against the defendant was not alone sufficient to require his recusal at the defendant's subsequent trial for FV aggravated battery).
+27 (2009)(the fact that the trial judge had granted the victim's request for a temporary restraining order against the defendant was not alone sufficient to require his recusal at the defendant's subsequent trial for FV aggravated battery). - 5.7.6.
+Miscellaneous Lay and Expert Witness Testimony Issues. - A. Harvard v.
+State, 365 Ga.
+App.
+209 (Ga.
+App.
+2022): In a case involving a conviction for child molestation, rape, and incest of the defendant's stepdaughters, the court held that neither defense counsel's failure to present expert witnesses to testify about the victims' forensic interviews nor his failure to object to testimony of witnesses about victim's disclosures prejudiced the defendant and thus did not constitute ineffective assistance of counsel.